tallforasmurf/CHIP8IDE/readme.md

 When you start it, CHIP8IDE opens three independent windows, the Edit window, the Memory window, and the Display window.

-The Edit window contains a plain-text editor that you use to write or edit a CHIP-8 program.
+The *Edit window* contains a plain-text editor that you use to write or edit a CHIP-8 program.
 It supports all the usual editing keystrokes and operations.
 The Edit window also does syntax-checking and highlights any error statements.
 You can use the Edit window to set breakpoints so the machine stops when it reaches a certain statement.
 While you are single-stepping through a program, the Edit window highlights the source line that matches the next instruction to execute.

-The Memory window displays the CHIP-8 machine memory and registers.
+The *Memory window* displays the CHIP-8 machine memory and registers.
 It has the RUN/STOP button to start and stop execution, and a STEP button to execute a single instruction.
 When the machine is stopped you can see exactly what is in its memory and its registers.
 You can double-click on a memory byte or register and enter a new value in hexadecimal, and so alter the program or its execution.

-The Display window contains the emulated screen output of the program as an array of square pixels.
+The *Display window* contains the emulated screen output of the program as an array of square pixels.
 It has 32x64 pixels in CHIP-8 mode, or 64x128 pixels in SCHIP mode.
 (The program sets the mode when it executes.)

 The Display window also presents the emulated 16-key keypad.
 When a program is running, it takes input from the keypad.
 The keys can be clicked with the mouse, or you can map keyboard keystrokes to the 16 keypad keys.

-You can change the size and position of the three windows.
-The program remembers these things and restores the same size and position when it starts again.
+You can change the sizes and positions of the three windows.
+On a smaller screen you may want to overlap the Edit window and the Display window, because you rarely use them at the same time.
+The program remembers the window sizes and positions and restores them when it starts again.

 ## <a name='ED'></a>Using the Editor

 You use the Editor to open programs, edit them, and load them into the emulated machine for execution.

-### Opening a program
+### Opening a source file

 Start CHIP8IDE and select the File>Open command.
 Navigate to the `extras` folder that is distributed with the program.
 Navigate inside it to the `asm` folder and open the file `draw_the_key.asm`.
 Now you are looking at a CHIP-8 program in source form.
+It consists of assembler language statements, comments, and white-space.

 In another window open the `assembler_reference.pdf` file and read the text under the heading **Statements**.
 You can see examples of statements now in the Edit window.

-That was an example of opening a *source* file, a text file with assembly language statements.
-Now open a *binary* file, one that contains CHIP-8 instructions in their *assembled* form as binary bytes.
-Select File>Open.
-(If you have modified the `draw_the_key.asm` file, you are asked if you want to save it.
-Say no!)

-Navigate into the `binary` folder and open the file `heart_monitor.ch8`.
-Its contents appear in the Edit window but they look quite different from `draw_the_key.asm`.
-There are no readable comments or white space.
-This is a *disassembly*.
-Each time CHIP8IDE opens a file, it tests to see if the file is entirely text lines encoded Latin-1.
-If not, it assumes the file is a binary CHIP-8 executable file, one that contains only the binary bytes of a program from a CHIP-8 memory.
-(Many CHIP-8 programs on the internet are in this form.)

-CHIP8IDE *disassembles* the binary code, converting it back into assembly language source statements that define the same program, but can be read and edited.
-The comments in the disassembly show the original hexadecimal values of the instructions.

 ### Editing

-Once more use File>Open to open `draw_the_key.asm`.
-Experiment with the normal edit keys for your system.
-You will find that you can edit this text with the same keys and mouse moves you might use for NotePad on Windows, TextEdit on MacOS, or gedit on Linux.
+In the Edit window, experiment with the normal edit keys for your system.
+You will find that you can edit this text with the same keys and mouse moves you would use for NotePad on Windows, TextEdit on MacOS, or gedit on Linux.

 You can also select text and drag it, and you can drag text from other apps and drop it on this window.
+That means if you have a favorite editor, you can use it when writing a longer program.
+Then just select the program text and drag it into the Edit window.

-There is also a Find/Replace dialog that comes up when you key *control-f* (*command-f* on Mac).
+There is a Find/Replace dialog that comes up when you key *control-f* (*command-f* on Mac).
 After you find something with the dialog you can use these keys:

 * Find next: *control-g* (*command-g*)
 * Find previous: *shift-control-g* (*shift-command-g*)